apache/drill/_docs/sql-reference/030-lexical-structure.md

 If you have dates and times in other formats, use a [data type conversion function](/data-type-conversion/#other-data-type-conversions) in your queries.

-### Identifier
+### Identifiers
 An identifier is a letter followed by any sequence of letters, digits, or the underscore.
 For example, names of tables, columns, and aliases are identifiers.
 Maximum length is 1024 characters.
-Enclose the following identifiers in back ticks:
+Enclose the following identifiers with identifier quotes:

 * Keywords
-* Identifiers that SQL cannot parse.
+* Identifiers that SQL cannot parse

-For example, enclose the SQL keywords date and time in back ticks when referring to column names, but not when referring to data types:
+For example, enclose the SQL keywords date and time in identifier quotes when referring to column names, but not when referring to data types:

     CREATE TABLE dfs.tmp.sampleparquet AS
     (SELECT trans_id,